back

 testing and release cadence

-The test suite at v1.5.1 is ~1,370 tests covering the MCP tool surface, the W(m) gate, the migration runner, the consolidation pipeline, the belief revision logic, and the integration plugins.
+The test suite exceeds 1,700 tests covering the MCP tool surface, the W(m) gate, the migration runner, the consolidation pipeline, the belief revision logic, and the integration plugins.
 CI runs the full suite on every push and every pull request, on both macOS and Ubuntu, with the runs pinned to a fresh SQLite build to catch extension-loading regressions.
 The brainctl-mcp --doctor command runs a local subset of the CI checks on the operator's own installation — useful for diagnosing a broken install without shipping the environment to a maintainer.

 Releases are SemVer: major for incompatible API changes, minor for backward-compatible features (plugin additions, new MCP tools, new tables via migration), patch for fixes.
 Release cadence is irregular but approximately every two to four weeks for minor releases and as-needed for patches.
 Every release includes a CHANGELOG entry with the migration list and any operator-visible behavioral changes.
 The PyPI release is built from a deterministic CI pipeline and published with an attestation so operators can verify the built artifact against the release hash.